 Our mobile communications products historically have had lower product gross margins than our guidance and stabilization products.
 During the years ended December 31, 2009 and 2010, we experienced a significant increase in sales of our guidance and stabilization products, primarily due to an increase in our FOG product sales.
-However, during the first half of 2011, we experienced a 17% decline in sales of our guidance and stabilization products.
+However, during the nine months ended September 30, 2011, we experienced a 23% decline in sales of our guidance and stabilization products.
 A shift in our product sales mix towards mobile communications products would likely cause lower gross margins in the future, especially if driven by reduced demand.